Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 Data Center & AI Chip Dominance

-Nvidia’s H100, B200, and upcoming Blackwell GPUs are redefining the computing infrastructure of the modern world.
-With nearly 90% market share in data center GPUs, Nvidia has entrenched itself as the essential supplier for hyperscalers like Amazon, Microsoft, and Google Cloud.
+NVIDIA’s H100, B200, and upcoming Blackwell GPUs are redefining the computing infrastructure of the modern world.
+With nearly 90% market share in data center GPUs, Nvidia has entrenched itself as the essential supplier to hyperscalers such as Amazon, Microsoft, and Google Cloud.
 Data center revenue has surged to record highs, and management projects global AI-related capital expenditures could reach $3–4 trillion by 2030, ensuring a multi-year runway for growth.

 The CUDA Software Moat